shader-slang/stdlib-reference/types/vector/init.md

 ## Description

-Initialize a vector where all elements have the same scalar `value`.
+Initialize a vector where all elements have the same scalar <span class='code'>value</span>.

 ## Signature